Crakenar/lab3-fork/README.md

 docker-compose up
 ```

-The application is now running at `http://localhost:3001`.
+The backend is now running at `http://localhost:3001`.
+The frontend is now running at `http://localhost:5173`.
+The database is now running at `http://localhost:7432`.

 ## Usage

-- To import data from an XML file into the database, send a POST request to `http://localhost:3001/import` with the XML file attached.

-- To export data from the database, send a GET request to `http://localhost:3001/export`.
-The data will be returned in the response.
+TBD

 ## Stopping the Application